CSCDS/datascapes-2017/VehiclesInCirculation/README.md

 | __REG_ADM__ | Administrative region of residence of owner of a vehicle.
 The region administrative is determined from the code geographical area of the municipality. |
 | __MRC__ | Regional County Municipality of Residence the owner of a vehicle.
 The MRC is determined from the geographical code of the municipality. |
 | __CG_FIXE__ | Geographical code of the municipality of residence of the owner of a vehicle.
 The municipality is determined from the code postal. |

+For more information about field values, check Vehicle in circulation.pdf